graphql/graphql-spec/spec/Section 6 -- Execution.md

 is maintained through execution, ensuring that fields appear in the executed response in a stable and predictable order.

-CollectFields(objectType, objectValue, selectionSet, variableValues, deferredFragments, parentPath, visitedFragments):
+CollectFields(objectType, objectValue, selectionSet, variableValues, path, subsequentPayloads, asyncRecord, visitedFragments):

 - If {visitedFragments} is not provided, initialize it to the empty set.
 - Initialize {groupedFields} to an empty ordered map of lists.